Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 12:24 Yeah, so I'm really excited about this.

 12:25 I actually linked not to the official announcement directly but to a Reddit thread because the Reddit thread has a bunch of feedback and it's I would say it's pretty mixed It's like 50/50 positive negative.
 It's really it's an interesting look and it's just side of what people are thinking Intersected with the weirdo reddit world.
-So that's that's pretty cool.
+So that's pretty cool.
 But my you know that people are saying well, it's gonna be shorter So there's not as much time for testing.
 So I'm concerned about quality But there was a lot of pressure on that 16th and 17th month to get your feature in because if you don't get it it's a year and a half, you got to wait if you miss that deadline.

 12:59 So you're going to scramble, get that in.